SpayVac® EPA registration is in progress and available for experimental use only.

 When the SpayVac vaccine is injected into the female mammal, it stimulates the immune system to produce antibodies against the ZP protein.
 These antibodies will attach to the ZP layer around the outside of the egg where there are sperm receptors.
 These antibodies occupy all the receptor sites blocking sperm from fertilizing the egg.

-There have been multiple studies demonstrating efficacy in several overabundant wildlife populations such as wild horses, urban deer, seals, wild burros, and elephants.
+There have been multiple studies demonstrating efficacy in several overabundant wildlife populations such as wild horses, deer, macaques, seals, wild burros, and elephants.
 A single dose of SpayVac has demonstrated long-acting contraception.
 To see the list of publications follow this link to the More About SpayVac page

 SpayVac is not yet approved in the USA or Canada for sale.
-SpayVac will be submitted for registration with the EPA in 2019 and approval is expected in 4Q2020.
+SpayVac will be submitted for registration with the EPA in 4Q2019 and approval is expected in 4Q2020.
 It can be purchased for field trials with an Experimental Use Permit as part if a research project prior to approval.
 Please contact us for more details if you are interested.
 We are experienced in running trials and can help obtain the necessary permits for testing.